SFS2X Docs / GettingStarted / bluebox

 » The BlueBox 2X

-The BlueBox is an HTTP-based technology that allow clients to connect from behind firewalls and proxies, when a socket connection is not available.
+The BlueBox is an HTTP tunneling technology that allows clients to connect from behind firewalls and proxies, when a socket connection is not available.
 This is a typical scenario for corporate offices, schools and other institutions where the network traffic is limited to a few selected services.

-The BlueBox enables players under restricted network configurations to play and enjoy fast multiplayer apps and games with little to no noticeable performance loss.
-All SmartFoxServer applications can take advantage of the BlueBox without any code change.
+The BlueBox enables players under restricted network configurations to play and enjoy fast multiplayer apps and games with minor performance loss.
+All SmartFoxServer clients based on TCP sockets can take advantage of the BlueBox without any code change.

-The BlueBox uses a more sophisticated approach that eliminates the need for continuous polling.
-Additionally the client API provide the developer with the ability to fine tune the server response times, allowing near real-time performance!
+Additionally the BlueBox uses asynchronous processing to reduce the need for continuous polling, improving overall performance and reducing latency when compared to standard polling-based solutions.
+Finally the client API provide the developer with the ability to fine tune the server response times, allowing near real-time performance.

-The only settings you need are located on the client side, in the external client config file.
+The only requried settings are located on the client side, in the external client config file or via the equivalent ConfigData object.

-The last three settings that you see are specific for the BlueBox:
+The last three settings in the XML above are specific to the BlueBox:

-- httpPort: indicates the the port of the Jetty webserver;
+- httpPort: indicates the port of the internal web server;

 - useBlueBox: toggles the option to connect to the BlueBox if sockets are not available;